KetherineWang/startup/notes.md

             - `.*`: This part of the pattern is a regular expression that matches any sequence of characters (including no characters at all).
 The dot `.` represents any character (except newline), and the asterisk `*` means "zero or more occurrences of the preceding element."
     - `<!-- Submit form with POST method and enctype="multipart/form-data" to send file contents. -->`
         - `POST` Method: When a form is submitted with the `method="post"` attribute, the form data is sent in the request body, not in the URL.
 This is typically used for sending large amounts of data and is more secure than `GET` because the data does not appear in the URL.
         - `enctype="multipart/form-data"`: This attribute specifies how the form data should be encoded when submitting it to the server.
 The `enctype="multipart/form-data"` is necessary when a form includes any `<input type="file">` elements because it allows files to be uploaded to the server.
-It is used when the form is meant to perform file upload along with other text fields.
+It is used when the form is meant to perform file uploads along with other text fields.
     - `<input type="tel" id="tel" name="varTel" placeholder="###-####" pattern="\d{3}-\d{4}" />`
         - The `pattern="\d{3}-\d{4}"` attribute in an HTML `<input type="tel">` element is a regular expression that specifies a validation pattern the inputted data must match for the form to be submitted.
 Let's break down what this specific pattern means:
             - `\d`: This represents a digit (0-9).
 It is a shorthand character class in regular expressions that matches any single digit.